shabin5785/react-notes/Notes_1.md

 - if we keep state at components, then we have to decide where to keep state, what components render when state changes, pass state between components etc. This becomes messy.
 Redux solves this by providing a single state management solution, so that we can decouple state from components.
 - Redux can be used outside react, its independant.
 Its pretty good at managing very large state.
 - Redux manages state based on three principles: A single source of truth, State is read only, and changes using pure function.
+State is never modfied ,we create a new state for a change and we can go back to old state if required.
+Also pure fns means that the output is predictable.
+If we give it the same input always, we get the same output.